mrjcleaver/markdown-to-confluence-uploader/README.md

 	$ ./md2confl.rb -s <SPACE_NAME> -i <PAGE_ID>

+    OR

+	$ ./md2confl.rb -s <SPACE_NAME> -t <PARENT_PAGE_ID>

 A full list of options can be found by running `md2confl.rb --help`:

 	Usage: md2confl.rb [options...] -s <SPACE_NAME> -i <PAGE_ID>
 	assumes defaults that can be set in options parsing...
-	    -i, --pageId PAGE_ID             REQUIRED.
-The Confluence page id to upload the converted markdown to.
+	    -i, --pageId PAGE_ID              The Confluence page id to upload the converted markdown to.
+	    -t, --parentPageId PARENT_PAGE_ID The parent Confluence page id to create the page in to upload the converted markdown to.
 	    -s, --space SPACE_NAME            REQUIRED.
 The Confluence space name in which the page resides.
 	    -f, --markdownFile FILE           Path to the Markdown file to convert and upload.
 Defaults to 'README.md' -c, --server CONFLUENCE_SERVER    The Confluence server to upload to.
 Defaults to 'http://confluence.example.com' -u, --user USER                   The Confluence user.
 Can also be specified by the 'CONFLUENCE_USER' environment variable.
 	    -p, --password PASSWORD           The Confluence user's password.
 Can also be specified by the 'CONFLUENCE_PASSWORD' environment variable.
 	    -v, --verbose                     Output more information
 	    -h, --help                        Display this screen

 Installation